shouryasha/shouryasha.github.io/README.md

 * Collaborated with the IT team to implement infrastructure improvements and document processes

 ## Projects
-# Multiple Bank Management System | Software Engineering and Project Management (Jan2022-Nov2022)
+* Multiple Bank Management System | Software Engineering and Project Management: (Jan2022-Nov2022)
 * Collaborated with a team to design an inte-grated system for bank operations, focusing on user authentication, transaction management, and data security.
 * Utilized C++ and SQL to create and optimize the database management processes, enhancing security protocols.
-# Url Shortener - Python (Jul 2023 - Dec 2023)
+* Url Shortener - Python: (Jul 2023 - Dec 2023)
 * Developed a web-based application to shorten URLs, implementing user-friendly features and security measures to preventmisuse.
 * Leveraged Python to build the backend an manage data effectively.
-# Cybersecurity Game (Jul 2024 - Dec 2024)
+* Cybersecurity Game: (Jul 2024 - Dec 2024)
 * Created an interactive game aimed at increasing awareness of cybersecurity principles among users.
 * Implement, various security earios and hreats and incident response.
-* Adversarial Robustness in AI-Driven Malware Detection System (Jan 2025 - May 2025)
+* Adversarial Robustness in AI-Driven Malware Detection System: (Jan 2025 - May 2025)
 * Worked on a research paper and prototype regarding how adversarial robustness in modern-day AI-based malware detection tools can be improved through different data samples and model training methods, as well as the potential methods that can be implemented in such systems used on a large scale.